 "I know, Rick.
 It's not easy coming out of something as serious as this and then deal with immature high school crap.
 I remember I couldn't wait to finish.
 I had real problems at home.
 A drunken father and a flaky mother who hardly stood up for us.
 I didn't care who I was taking to the prom or about the SAT scores…let the others worry about that and have their stupid fun, right?"

 "Right!
 That's really not important anyway.
-It's just a dance..."
+It's just a dance."
 Ricky mumbled.
-The spring formal was coming up and some of the girls at school had given him the eye, but he just wasn't ready for all that.
+The spring formal was coming up and some of the girls at school had given him the inviting eye, but he just wasn't ready for all that.

 Albert patted his back.
-"True, but sometimes…we have to humble ourselves."
+"True, but you know?
+Sometimes we have to humble ourselves."

 "I mean, don't push yourself to be so grown up yet.
 This is your life right now.
 These are the circumstances that surround you.
-It's getting through the little stuff like this that builds character later in life, or even just gives you pleasant memories.
-I look back and I wish I was more active in certain High School activities.
-It would have helped me take my mind off what was bugging me at home.
+It's getting through the little stuff like this that builds character later in life, and gives you pleasant memories.
+I look back and I wish I were more active in High School activities.
+It would've helped me take my mind off the mess at home.
 I don't have to tell you what to do here, Ricky.
 What do you want to do?"

 Ricky fiddled with the new chain on his belt loop.
 Mike had ruined the other one.
 His face darkened.